linux-lock/bpflock/README.md

 The semantic of all programs is:

 * Permission: each program supports three different permission models.
-  - Allow|none: access is allowed.
+  - `allow|none`: access is allowed.
-  - Deny: access is denied for all processes.
+  - `deny`: access is denied for all processes.
-  - Restrict: access is allowed only from processes that are in the initial mnt and other namespaces.
+  - `restrict`: access is allowed only from processes that are in the initial mnt and other namespaces.
 This allows systemd and container managers to properly access all functionality.

 * Allowed or blocked operations/commands:
   when a program runs under the allow or restrict permission model, it can defines a list of allowed or blocked commands.
-  - Allow: comma-separated list of allowed commands.
+  - `allow`: comma-separated list of allowed commands.
-  - Block: comma-separated list of blocked commands.
+  - `block`: comma-separated list of blocked commands.

 ## 3. Protections